 And now, I’m a better version of myself.
 I’m stronger because this happened.
-And I just finished competing in the city qualifiers for Season 11 of American Ninja Warrior.
 It’s amazing what you can accomplish if you focus on your comeback story.

 Are you ready to transform your workouts, crush your fitness goals and get shredded?
 Check out our new eight-week Warrior Shred program, which requires such minimal equipment that it can be completed entirely at home.
 Designed exclusively for Oxygen— by three-time American Ninja Warrior competitor, fitness model, FAP fitness competitor, certified personal trainer and former NCAA gymnast Angela Gargano — you’ll build strength and endurance while working your way up to Warrior Week, where you will prove just how far you’ve come.
 Plus, you’ll be entered into a grand-prize drawing for Angela’s Awesome Fitness Adventure.
 So what are you waiting for?
 Join Warrior Shred today!